MicrosoftDocs/azure-docs/articles/networking/edge-zones-overview.md

 Typical use case scenarios for Edge Zones include:

 - Real-time command and control in robotics.
-- Real-time analytics and inferencing with artificial intelligence and machine learning.
+- Real-time analytics and inferencing via artificial intelligence and machine learning.
 - Machine vision.
 - Remote rendering for mixed reality and VDI scenarios.
 - Immersive multiplayer gaming.